1. A student gave me an accommodation letter, what should I do?

 Basic principles of universal design for learning encourage providing multiple means of representation, multiple means of expression, and multiple means of engagement for all students.
 Examples may include providing notes for course lectures, offering students a variety of options to demonstrate their comprehension of course material, and administering untimed exams.

-For additional information, please refer to The National Center on Universal Design for Learning or The Faculty Room.
+For additional information, please refer to The National Center on Universal Design for Learning, The Faculty Room, and USC’s Center for Excellence in Teaching.

 7. Should I place a statement on my syllabus informing students with disabilities that accommodations are available?